microsoft/onnxruntime/java/README.md

 ### Code Formatting

-Spotless is used to keep the code properly formatted.
+[Spotless](https://github.com/diffplug/spotless/tree/master/plugin-gradle) is used to keep the code properly formatted.
-Gradle's `spotlessCheck` will show any misformatted code.
+Gradle's `spotlessCheck` task will show any misformatted code.
-Gradle's `spotlessApply` will try to fix the formatting.
+Gradle's `spotlessApply` task will try to fix the formatting.
 Misformatted code will raise failures when checks are ran during test run.

 ###  JNI Headers